-- 9.7 Table 9 indicates a negative balance relative to the South East Plan requirement [backlog]. - 9.8 In summary, for the current plan period to date there is a positive balance between completions and annualised requirement of 153 dwellings, with a negative balance of 421 dwellings for the period linked to the South East Plan.
-Summing these figures there is a net negative balance of 268 dwellings. - 9.9 The PPG (paragraph ID: 68-031-20190722) establishes that any past under supply should be dealt with in the first five years of the plan period, unless the case is made for a longer time period through the plan making process. - 9.10 Based on paragraph 48 of the Inspector's Report on the Examination into the Local Plan, any shortfall should be made up over the 10 year period to 2024/25.
-Therefore the relevant proportion of the remaining under supply should be factored into the five year period (i.e. 5 years of the remaining 6 years to 2024/25).
-As such, the under supply factored into the assessment of the housing land supply is 223 dwellings (i.e. 268 dwellings ÷ 6 years x 5 years, rounded to the nearest whole number). - 9.11 As a result, the updated requirement for the five year period is 1,193 dwellings (i.e. 970 dwellings + 223 dwellings).
+- 9.7 Table 9 indicates a negative balance relative to the South East Plan requirement [backlog]. - 9.8 In summary, for the current plan period to date there is a positive balance between completions and annualised requirement of 238 dwellings, with a negative balance of 421 dwellings for the period linked to the South East Plan.
+Summing these figures there is a net negative balance of 183 dwellings. - 9.9 The PPG (paragraph ID: 68-031-20190722) establishes that any past under supply should be dealt with in the first five years of the plan period, unless the case is made for a longer time period through the plan making process. - 9.10 Based on paragraph 48 of the Inspector's Report on the Examination into the Local Plan, any shortfall should be made up over the 10 year period to 2024/25.
+As the five year period extends to 2024/25, the entirety of the figure will be factored into the calculation. - 9.11 As a result, the updated requirement for the five year period is 1,153 dwellings (i.e. 970 dwellings + 183 dwellings).